This NCLEX review will discuss increased intracranial pressure (ICP).

 Irregular breathing (slow down of respirations and irregular…cheyne-stokes…hyperventilation then apnea cyclic)*late

-Nerve changes to optic and oculomotor nerve: double vision, swelling of optic nerve (papilledema), pupil changes (decreased, increased, or unequal size), abnormal doll’s eyes: oculocephalic reflex…in an unconscious patient open the eyes and move the head from side to side….if eyes don’t move in the opposite direction but stay fixed this is a very bad sign….indicates brain stem damage
+Nerve changes to optic and oculomotor nerve: double vision, swelling of optic nerve (papilledema), pupil changes (decreased, increased, or unequal size), abnormal doll’s eyes: oculocephalic reflex…in an unconscious patient open the eyes and move the head from side to side….if eyes don’t move in the opposite direction but stay fixed in a mid-line position this is a very bad sign….indicates brain stem damage

 Decerebrate or decorticate posturing or flaccid